jmbledsoe/angularjs-visualstudio-intellisense/README.md

 I hope to create a NuGet package to automate the installation of the intellisense file, so expect that soon.

+**Update: 11/10/2014**

+Refactored the extension so that it works with the Visual Studio JavaScript editor's native extensibility model - renaming the extension to angular.intellisense.js.
+Now, if the file is placed next to angular.js in the project, it will automatically be loaded right after Angular library.

+Other bug fixes made:

+1. Modules no longer need to be exported to global
+2. The implicit "ng" module is now required by default for all modules - the same as Angular's runtime behavior
+3. Required modules are respected correctly when editing the first file in which a module is defined
+4. Expanded test cases

 **Update: 10/23/2014**

 I've made some significant changes to the _intellisense.js file, which should enable intellisense in far more parts of code.
 Specifically, I've added code to enable intellisense for: